FOR IMMEDIATE RELEASE

 Rawls, June v.
 Hecht Bird Road Property, LTD. and Horizon Properties of Miami, Inc. v.
 Trans Florida Development Corp.

-MIAMI ― Quintairos, Prieto, Wood & Boyer, P.A., Miami office partner Jaime E. Campos and Reed Barton, an associate, obtained a final summary judgment on behalf of their client, Trans Florida Development Corp.
+MIAMI ― Quintairos, Prieto, Wood & Boyer, P.A., Miami office partner Jaime E. Campos, obtained a final summary judgment on behalf of Trans Florida Development Corp.

 The Plaintiff claimed she tripped and fell over an area of elevated asphalt pavement in the parking lot of a Miami commercial shopping center.
 Because of the incident, the Plaintiff claimed she sustained a left foreman fracture which required surgery.
 The Plaintiff sought a significant six figure recovery for her claimed past medical bills, future medical bills, and non-economic damages.